CABCLabs/cabc-core-website/src/pages/index.md

   motivations:
     - number: 1
       reason: >-
-        To harness factual, and evidence-based social media information that form the foundation of our work.
+        To encourage and grow active citizenship, and to use our skills and shared knowledge to help create positive social and environmental change for South Africa, Africa and the world
     - number: 2
       reason: >-
-        To combat online misinformation used to distort narratives, undermine democracies, and threaten elections.
+        We harness factual, and evidence-based social media data and analytics to enlighten and educate people, and to combat dialogue manipulation and misinformation used for the purposes of political power, greed and corruption.
     - reason: >-
-        To generate healthy and respectful debate and dialogue, to stimulate much-needed conversations around serious issues affecting our society.
+        To this end, our aim is to generate healthy and respectful debate and dialogue, to stimulate much-needed conversations around serious issues affecting our society, and to ultimately change negative thinking and behaviours.
-    - reason: 'To enlighten people, so they can make their own decisions.'
-    - reason: To encourage and grow active citizenry.
-    - reason: 'To help facilitate positive social and environmental change.  '
-    - reason: >-
-        To attempt to effect narrative and behavioural change around issues of key social concern.
 intro:
   blurbs:
     - image: /img/cdclogo.png